 So my applesauce was made with 15 different apples, no 2 alike.

 It came out with a really, really, really nice flavor, so I highly recommend that.
+Maybe you don’t want to bother with 15 different kinds, but a variety of apples will lead to the best applesauce.

 The clerk at the checkout might not appreciate your one-of-each method (some of my apples came from Wal-Mart where each and every apple had to be weight and rung up separately), but if you go to the farmer’s market, they probably won’t care as much.